-3.1 | Offspring EGP likelihood and female age
+Offspring EGP likelihood and female age

 The proportion of offspring sired by an extra-group male was 42% in the population.
-There was a negative quadratic effect of maternal age on offspring EGP likelihood, which increased from a predicted ~29% for mothers in their first year to ~46% when the mother was 5.6 years old, after which it decreased to ~10% for the oldest mothers (Figure 1 and Table 2).
+There was a negative quadratic effect of maternal age on offspring EGP likelihood, which increased from a predicted ca 29% for mothers in their first year to 46% when the mother was 5.6 years old, after which it decreased to 10% for the oldest mothers (Fig. 1, Table 2).
 Furthermore, the older a female was relative to the dominant male in her group, the higher the likelihood was that she produced an EGO (Table 2).
-Regarding senescent effects, the EGP likelihood of offspring produced by females ≥ 6 years old (i.e., past the peak age of EGP likelihood) declined with female age ($\beta \pm SE = -0.41 \pm 0.20$, p = .039; Table S1).
-EGP likelihood was not affected by the mother's age of first dominance, longevity or a terminal effect (Table 2).
+Regarding senescent effects, the EGP likelihood of offspring produced by females $\geq$ 6 years old (i.e. past the peak age of EGP likelihood) declined with female age ( $\beta \pm SE = -0.41 \pm 0.20$ , p = 0.039, Table S1).
+EGP likelihood was not affected by the mother's age of first dominance, longevity, or by a terminal effect (Table 2).
 EGP likelihood was positively related to group size (Table 2).
 All results remained quantitatively similar when repeating the analysis of EGP likelihood using only offspring produced by dominant mothers (n = 759; Table S2).
 This indicates that any inbreeding avoidance effect occurring via extra-group reproduction by subordinate females does not bias our results on age-dependent production of EGO by females.

-3.2 | Offspring EGP likelihood and social male age
+Offspring EGP likelihood and social male age

-When analysing offspring EGP likelihood-i.e., the probability that a male was cuckolded (on an offspring by offspring case)-in relation to male age, we found a positive quadratic effect of male age.
-The likelihood of being cuckolded decreased within individuals, from a predicted ~44% in young males to ~34% in males of 6.2 years of age (Figure 2 and Table 3).
-Despite the positive quadratic effect of age there was no post peak senescent effect-i.e., that males were increasingly more likely to be cuckolded when they were ≥ 6 years old ($\beta \pm SE = 0.05 \pm 0.19$, p = .808; Table S3).
-Males that lost WGP were on average 1 year younger than the extra-group
+When analysing offspring EGP likelihood - i.e. the probability that a male was cuckolded (on an offspring by offspring case) - in relation to male age, we found a positive quadratic effect of male age.
+The likelihood of being cuckolded decreased within individuals, from ca 44% in young males to 34% in males of 6.2 years of age (Fig. 2, Table 3).
+Despite the positive quadratic effect of age there was no evidence of a post peak senescent effect, i.e. that males were more likely to be cuckolded when they were $\geq$ 6 years old ( $\beta \pm SE = 0.05 \pm 0.19$ , p = 0.808, Table S3).
+Males that lost WGP were on average one year younger than the extra-group males that cuckolded them; this difference was significant (GLMM: $\beta{Male\ status\ (extra-group\ sire)} = 0.23 \pm 0.03$ , p < 0.001, Fig. S1).
+The positive relationship between the probability of WGP loss and the female-social male age difference did not reach statistical significance (p = 0.067).
+The probability of being cuckolded was not associated with male age of first dominance or a terminal effect, and only showed a non-significant tendency to decrease with male longevity (p = 0.063).
+The probability of WGP loss was positively associated with group size (Table 3).